 A Matter of Balance is conducted in 8 two-hour sessions which consist of group discussion, problem-solving strategies, videos, gentle exercise and more.
 Older adults learn positive coping methods to reduce the fear of falling and remain active and independent.

-A Matter of Balance coaches help participants become more confident about managing falls by teaching ways to increase strength, finding ways to reduce falls and protecting themselves if
+A Matter of Balance coaches help participants become more confident about managing falls by teaching ways to increase strength, finding ways to reduce falls, and protecting themselves if they do fall.

 Who should attend A Matter of Balance?